 - Master Shifu initially comes across as this towards Po in Kung Fu Panda, putting him through a lot of butt-kicking and torture and calling it Training, because he believes that Po is not worthy of the title of Dragon Warrior (a position to which Grand Master Oogway himself appointed Po).
 Later Shifu becomes more of a Stern Teacher and sincerely tries to teach Po the ways of kung fu, through much discipline and exercise.

 Films — Live-Action

-In the more recent Lindsay Lohan version of Freaky Friday, Lindsay Lohan's character had a mean teacher who always put her down in class even when she gave an intelligent answer.
+- In Freaky Friday (2003), Lindsay Lohan's character had a mean teacher who always put her down in class even when she gave an intelligent answer.
 Curtis' character didn't believe her until they get their bodies swapped... and suffers at his hands, only to recall that he is a guy she rejected back in the day.

 Prof. Terguson: Is she right?
 'Cause I know that's the popular version of what went on there.
 And a lot of people like to believe that.
 I wish I could, but I was there.
 I wasn't here in a class room, hoping I was right, thinking about it.
 I WAS UP TO MY KNEES IN RICE PADDIES, WITH GUNS THAT DIDN'T WORK!
 GOING IN THERE, LOOKING FOR CHARLIE, SLUGGING IT OUT WITH HIM, WHILE PUSSIES LIKE YOU WERE BACK HERE PARTYING, PUTTING HEADBANDS ON, DOING DRUGS, AND LISTENING TO THE GODDAMN BEATLE ALBUMS!
 AAAAAAAAAAH!
 AAAAAAAAAAAAAAAAH!
 AAAAAAAAAAAAH!